 The Courtauld Institute of Art is committed to protecting your privacy.
-This statement applies to all information collected or submitted on the Courtauld Institute of Art’s website, and is made in the light of the requirements of the Data Protection Act 1998 in order to alert you to the practices which govern the processing of your data.
+This statement applies to all information collected or submitted on the Courtauld Institute of Art’s website, and is made in the light of the requirements of the General Data Protection Regulation (GDPR) in order to alert you to the practices which govern the processing of your data.

 The information we collect

 We collect the following information from people visiting the website: